|New York TImes photo.|

 Peace Corps Evacuates Volunteers from Ukraine

 Dear friends: The US Peace Corps has evacuated all volunteers from Ukraine, citing the "volatile" and "unstable" situation.
-People who work at Peace Corps headquarters in Kyiv and my manager Vasyl said the volunteers in Khargiv, Lugansk and Crimea oblasts, along the Russian border, were out first.
+People who work at Peace Corps headquarters in Kiev and my manager Vasyl said the volunteers in Khargiv, Lugansk and Crimea oblasts, along the Russian border, were out first.
 Now all 250 volunteers are back in the US, housed at a place outside of Washington, DC.
 They are anxiously waiting to see if there are any changes for the better in the next 45 days, during which period they can be called back, or elect to end their service.

 "The next 45 days?"
 I queried my friend Barb, who served for two tours of duty (4 years) in Crimea and had just arrived in DC."That's a long time."